talon-one/talon_go/docs/SetDiscountPerItemEffectProps.md

 `func (o *SetDiscountPerItemEffectProps) SetSubPosition(v float32)`

 SetSubPosition gets a reference to the given float32 and assigns it to the SubPosition field.

+### GetDesiredValue

+`func (o *SetDiscountPerItemEffectProps) GetDesiredValue() float32`

+GetDesiredValue returns the DesiredValue field if non-nil, zero value otherwise.

+### GetDesiredValueOk

+`func (o *SetDiscountPerItemEffectProps) GetDesiredValueOk() (float32, bool)`

+GetDesiredValueOk returns a tuple with the DesiredValue field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasDesiredValue

+`func (o *SetDiscountPerItemEffectProps) HasDesiredValue() bool`

+HasDesiredValue returns a boolean if a field has been set.

+### SetDesiredValue

+`func (o *SetDiscountPerItemEffectProps) SetDesiredValue(v float32)`

+SetDesiredValue gets a reference to the given float32 and assigns it to the DesiredValue field.

+### GetScope

+`func (o *SetDiscountPerItemEffectProps) GetScope() string`

+GetScope returns the Scope field if non-nil, zero value otherwise.

+### GetScopeOk

+`func (o *SetDiscountPerItemEffectProps) GetScopeOk() (string, bool)`

+GetScopeOk returns a tuple with the Scope field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasScope

+`func (o *SetDiscountPerItemEffectProps) HasScope() bool`

+HasScope returns a boolean if a field has been set.

+### SetScope

+`func (o *SetDiscountPerItemEffectProps) SetScope(v string)`

+SetScope gets a reference to the given string and assigns it to the Scope field.

+### GetTotalDiscount

+`func (o *SetDiscountPerItemEffectProps) GetTotalDiscount() float32`

+GetTotalDiscount returns the TotalDiscount field if non-nil, zero value otherwise.

+### GetTotalDiscountOk

+`func (o *SetDiscountPerItemEffectProps) GetTotalDiscountOk() (float32, bool)`

+GetTotalDiscountOk returns a tuple with the TotalDiscount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasTotalDiscount

+`func (o *SetDiscountPerItemEffectProps) HasTotalDiscount() bool`

+HasTotalDiscount returns a boolean if a field has been set.

+### SetTotalDiscount

+`func (o *SetDiscountPerItemEffectProps) SetTotalDiscount(v float32)`

+SetTotalDiscount gets a reference to the given float32 and assigns it to the TotalDiscount field.

+### GetDesiredTotalDiscount

+`func (o *SetDiscountPerItemEffectProps) GetDesiredTotalDiscount() float32`

+GetDesiredTotalDiscount returns the DesiredTotalDiscount field if non-nil, zero value otherwise.

+### GetDesiredTotalDiscountOk

+`func (o *SetDiscountPerItemEffectProps) GetDesiredTotalDiscountOk() (float32, bool)`

+GetDesiredTotalDiscountOk returns a tuple with the DesiredTotalDiscount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasDesiredTotalDiscount

+`func (o *SetDiscountPerItemEffectProps) HasDesiredTotalDiscount() bool`

+HasDesiredTotalDiscount returns a boolean if a field has been set.

+### SetDesiredTotalDiscount

+`func (o *SetDiscountPerItemEffectProps) SetDesiredTotalDiscount(v float32)`

+SetDesiredTotalDiscount gets a reference to the given float32 and assigns it to the DesiredTotalDiscount field.

+### GetBundleIndex

+`func (o *SetDiscountPerItemEffectProps) GetBundleIndex() int32`

+GetBundleIndex returns the BundleIndex field if non-nil, zero value otherwise.

+### GetBundleIndexOk

+`func (o *SetDiscountPerItemEffectProps) GetBundleIndexOk() (int32, bool)`

+GetBundleIndexOk returns a tuple with the BundleIndex field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasBundleIndex

+`func (o *SetDiscountPerItemEffectProps) HasBundleIndex() bool`

+HasBundleIndex returns a boolean if a field has been set.

+### SetBundleIndex

+`func (o *SetDiscountPerItemEffectProps) SetBundleIndex(v int32)`

+SetBundleIndex gets a reference to the given int32 and assigns it to the BundleIndex field.

+### GetBundleName

+`func (o *SetDiscountPerItemEffectProps) GetBundleName() string`

+GetBundleName returns the BundleName field if non-nil, zero value otherwise.

+### GetBundleNameOk

+`func (o *SetDiscountPerItemEffectProps) GetBundleNameOk() (string, bool)`

+GetBundleNameOk returns a tuple with the BundleName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasBundleName

+`func (o *SetDiscountPerItemEffectProps) HasBundleName() bool`

+HasBundleName returns a boolean if a field has been set.

+### SetBundleName

+`func (o *SetDiscountPerItemEffectProps) SetBundleName(v string)`

+SetBundleName gets a reference to the given string and assigns it to the BundleName field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)